enthusiastic-js/form-observer/docs/form-validity-observer/integrations/react.md

 #### Function: `autoObserve(novalidate?: boolean): (formRef: HTMLFormElement) => void`

 A "[React Action](https://thomason-isaiah.medium.com/do-you-really-need-react-state-to-format-inputs-9d17f5f837fd?source=user_profile---------0----------------------------)" used to simplify the process of setting up and cleaning up a form's `FormValidityObserver`.
+It does this by calling [`observe`](../README.md#method-formvalidityobserverobserveform-htmlformelement-boolean) and [`unobserve`](../README.md#method-formvalidityobserverunobserveform-htmlformelement-boolean) automatically with the form on which it is used.

 The `novalidate` parameter indicates that the [novalidate](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#novalidate) attribute should be applied to the `form` element when JavaScript is available to the client.
 By default, its value is `true`.
 (For details on why this attribute is significant, see [_Enabling Accessible Error Messages during Form Submissions_](../guides.md#enabling-accessible-error-messages-during-form-submissions).)